coderholic/pyradio/docs/packaging.md

 If none of the above if found, the requested file will simply not open.

-Most Linux distros will probably have *xdg-open* (from *xdg-utils* package) installed or available (or any of the ones in the list above), so no action will be nesesary.
+Most Linux distros will probably have *xdg-open* (from *xdg-utils* package) installed or available (or any of the ones in the list above), so no action will be necessary.

 In case a different *resource opener* is to be used, one can declare it like so: